 In order to qualify, Indigenous tourism businesses or Indigenous Tourism Marketing Organizations must meet the requirements in accordance with the criteria provided in Appendix A.

-Indigenous tourism businesses or Indigenous Tourism Marketing Organizations must submit a letter of interest (two pages maximum) in order to participate in the 2019 Rendez-vous Canada Partnership Program.
+Indigenous tourism businesses or Indigenous Tourism Marketing Organizations must submit a short letter of interest (two pages maximum) in order to participate in the 2020 Rendez-vous Canada Partnership Program.
 In your letter of interest please identify the following: